 Rafaeli and Ohanessian sued, saying that the government unconstitutionally took their property without just compensation when it kept the proceeds from the sales.
 PLF filed an amicus brief in their support in the Michigan Court of Appeals.
 That court ruled against them, dangerously expanding civil asset forfeiture law to include non-criminal activities, and upholding this bureaucratic theft.

-PLF now represents Rafaeli and Ohanessian, and has asked the Michigan Supreme Court to vindicate their constitutional property rights, and set a precedent that will protect thousands more property owners from bureaucratic theft.
+Represented by PLF, Rafaeli and Ohanessian asked the Michigan Supreme Court to vindicate their constitutional property rights and set a precedent that will protect thousands more property owners from bureaucratic theft.
 The court agreed, striking down the practice of home equity theft in Michigan.